Old Assyrian period

 The Old Assyrian period was the second stage of Assyrian history, covering the history of the city of Assur from its rise as an independent city-state under Puzur-Ashur I c.
 2025 BC to the foundation of a larger Assyrian territorial state after the accession of Ashur-uballit I c.
 1363 BC, which marks the beginning of the succeeding Middle Assyrian period.
-The Old Assyrian period is marked by the earliest known evidence of the development of a distinct Assyrian culture and was a geopolitically turbulent time when Assur several times fell under the control or suzerainty of foreign kingdoms and empires.
+The Old Assyrian period is marked by the earliest known evidence of the development of a distinct Assyrian culture, separate from that of southern Mesopotamia and was a geopolitically turbulent time when Assur several times fell under the control or suzerainty of foreign kingdoms and empires.
 The period is also marked with the emergence of a distinct Assyrian dialect of the Akkadian language, a native Assyrian calendar and Assur for a time becoming a prominent site for international trade.

 For most of the Old Assyrian period, Assur was a minor city-state with little political and military influence.
 In contrast to Assyrian kings of later periods, the kings in the Old Assyrian period were just one of the prominent leading officials in the city's administration and normally used the style Išši'ak Aššur, which translates to "governor (on behalf) of (the god) Ashur", rather than šar (king).
 The kings presided over the city's actual administrative body, the Ālum (city assembly), which was made up of prominent and influential members among Assur's populace.
 Though lacking in military and political might, Assur was an important economic center in northern Mesopotamia.
 From the time of Erishum I (c.
 1974–1935 BC) until the late 19th century BC, the city was a hub in a large trading network that spanned from the Zagros Mountains in the east to central Anatolia in the west.
 During their time as prominent traders the Assyrians founded a number of trading colonies at various sites in the trading network, such as Kültepe.